The-Politico/interactive-news-developer-guide/workflow/publishing-a-project.md

 ### _Sample Interactive email to webteam@politico.com_

-* Hello web team,  we have an interactive page going live for promotion **Monday Jan, 1 at 5am**.
+* Hello web team,  we have an interactive page going live for promotion on **Monday Jan, 1 at 5am**.
 It will need a story shell.

 **Headline**: TK
 **Dek**: TK